Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Las Vegas' games this year have hit the over on five of nine set point totals (55.6%).

-- Las Vegas is 4-1 against the spread and 5-0 overall when the team notches more than 22.6 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it puts up more than 22.6 points.

-- When Las Vegas piles up over 361.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Las Vegas amasses over 361.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- This season the Raiders have turned the ball over 10 times, one more than the Bengals' takeaways (9).

 Home and road insights